books-project-organization/books-project-2026/.github/ISSUE_TEMPLATE/bug_report2.md

-# BUGXX - Falha no carregamento do mapa ao buscar sebos próximos
+# BUG02 - Falha no carregamento do mapa ao buscar sebos próximos

 ## Descrição do Problema